GameWithPixels/.github/profile/README.md

 Here is code snippet for Unity showing how to upload an animation to a Pixel:
 ![Sample code for Unity demonstrating how to upload an animation to a Pixel.](images/unity_code_sample.png)

+*Sample code for Unity demonstrating how to upload an animation to a Pixel.*

 For games using Pixels, we provide a Unity plugin available from this [repository](https://github.com/GameWithPixels/PixelsUnityPlugin).
 The technical documentation for the "Pixel" class is published